 Overview for Health Care Providers

-One page summary of: Organism/stability, Infective dose, Natural reservoir, Route of infection, Communicability, Risk factors, Case fatality, Incubation period, Clinical manifestations, Differential diagnosis, Laboratory tests/sample collection, Treatment, Vaccine
+Two page summary of: Organism, Reporting, Infectious dose, Occurrence, Natural reservoir, Route of infection, Communicability, Case-fatality rate, Risk factors, Incubation period, Clinical manifestations, Differential diagnosis, Laboratory tests/sample collection, Treatment, Vaccine

 Guidance for Health Care Providers

 Key Medical and Public Health Interventions After Identification of a Suspected Case

 What is anthrax?

 Anthrax is a serious disease caused by Bacillus anthracis, a bacterium that forms spores.
 There are three types of anthrax: cutaneous (affecting the skin), inhalation (affecting the lungs), and gastrointestinal (affecting the digestive system).